MukeshSamrdha/MukeshSamrdha/README.md

 - 👋 Hi, I’m @MukeshSamardha
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development,Machine Learning
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Reactj
 - 📫 How to reach me  mukeshsamardhaginne@gmail.com
 <!---
 MukeshSamrdha/MukeshSamrdha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.